EyeSeeTea/dhis2-newsletter/README.md

 Detect changes in interpretations and its comments for objects (charts, eventCharts, maps, reportTables, eventReports):

 ```
-$ dhis2-subscriptions [-c path/to/config.json] generate-events
+$ dhis2-subscriptions generate-events [-c path/to/config.json]
 ```

-Send emails to subscribers of objects (charts, eventCharts, maps, reportTables, eventReports):
+Execute previously the generate events command and send emails to subscribers of objects (charts, eventCharts, maps, reportTables, eventReports):

 ```
-$ dhis2-subscriptions [-c path/to/config.json] send-notifications
+$ dhis2-subscriptions send-notifications [-c path/to/config.json] --ge=true
 ```

-Send a weekly report of interpretations to subscribers of their parent objects:
+Execute previously the generate events command and send a weekly report of interpretations to subscribers of their parent objects:

 ```
-$ dhis2-subscriptions [-c path/to/config.json] send-newsletters
+$ dhis2-subscriptions send-newsletters [-c path/to/config.json] --ge=true
 ```